wolox-training/jedl-rails/README.md

 ## On development

-To execute this project please change to the directory when you clone this repo and write on console
+To execute this project please change to the directory where you clone this repo and write on console

 ```
 $ rails serve
 ```

-## Check ruby style guide

 ## Deployment